 Not far from the Luang Prabang station site is the Tad Sae Waterfall.
 I wasn’t planning to go but seeing it was just down the road I went anyway.
 Even though rainy season had begun it’s not until the end of rainy season that the waterfall fires up.
 I didn’t know this until I was there.
 I was greeted by this rather sad looking waterfall.

-To make up for such a disappointing waterfall my next stop was to be Kuang Si.
+My next stop was to be Kuang Si.
 I got back to my bike and the ignition wouldn’t turn.
 I kept jiggling and trying different combinations of pushing the key in, to no avail.
 Other people came and had a go, so it wasn’t just me not knowing how to do something simple like start a bike.

 I was soon left in the car park alone, so I just started walking until I could find a lift back to Luang Prabang.
 I walked for about half an hour until I reached a village, and there I got a ride with someone back to Luang Prabang.
 It was a scenic walk at least.